MSCI-245-342/bookratings-db/README.md

 We can also create the database using ruby ActiveRecord, and this produces a version more compatible with using ActiveRecord.

-NOTE: You cannot use the SQL DDL to make a version for use with ActiveRecord.
-ActiveRecord requires a unique, single primary ID for each table.

 #### Creating the database in Postgresql with SQL

 From the terminal: